Hematoxylin Stain, Harris Modified

 - Wash well in three changes of tap water.

-- Rinse immediately in three changes of tap water.
+- Rinse well in three changes of tap water.

 - Wash in three changes of tap water; rinse in distilled water.

-- Drain excess water from rack/slides; proceed to 70% alcohol for 10 dips.
+- Drain excess water; proceed to 70% alcohol for 10 dips.

 - Counterstain in Eosin Y Working Solution (Part 1072) or prepared Eosin-Phloxine Working Solution (Part 1082) for 30 seconds to 3 minutes, depending on preference of intensity.